guhanjewelleryworks/studio/README.md

         6. Save the process list so it restarts on reboot: `pm2 save`.
         7. Verify the status with `pm2 list` to ensure the "goldsmith-connect" process is `online` and the script path points to `npm start`.

-## Configuring Real-Time Metal Prices
+## Configuring Real-Time Metal Prices (Scheduled Fetch)

-The metal prices widget (`src/components/metal-prices-widget.tsx`) is set up to use simulated data by default.
-To display live, accurate prices:

-1.  **Choose an API Provider:** Select a precious metals API provider that offers data for Gold, Silver, and Platinum in INR, preferably with data for the Bangalore market.
-Examples include MetalDev API, GoldAPI.io, or other financial data providers.
+The application is now built to fetch metal prices from GoldAPI.io on a schedule to conserve API requests.

-2.  **Obtain an API Key:** Sign up for the chosen service and get your API key.
+1.  **Get a GoldAPI.io Key:** Sign up for an account at [GoldAPI.io](https://goldapi.io/) and get your API key.
-3.  **Set Environment Variable:** Add your API key to the `.env` file in your project root:
+2.  **Set Environment Variables:** Add your API key and a secret string to your `.env` file.
+The `CRON_SECRET` protects your update endpoint from being called by unauthorized users.
     ```env
-    NEXT_PUBLIC_METALS_API_KEY=YOUR_ACTUAL_API_KEY_HERE
+    METALS_API_KEY="your_goldapi_io_key_here"
+    CRON_SECRET="generate_a_very_long_and_random_secret_string"
     ```
-4.  **Update the Widget:** Modify the `fetchMetalsData` function in `src/components/metal-prices-widget.tsx`.
-    *   Uncomment the example `fetch` call.
+3.  **Set up a Cron Job:** You need to set up a scheduled task on your server (e.g., your EC2 instance) to call the protected API endpoint at your desired times.
+This will trigger the price update.
+    *   SSH into your EC2 instance.
+    *   Open the cron table for editing: `crontab -e`
+    *   Add lines to schedule the price updates.
+For example, to run at 10 AM, 3 PM, and 8 PM every day:
+        ```crontab
+        # Fetch metal prices at 10 AM, 3 PM, and 8 PM IST (adjust for your server's timezone)
+        0 10 * * * curl -X GET -H "Authorization: Bearer YOUR_CRON_SECRET" http://localhost:3000/api/update-prices
+        0 15 * * * curl -X GET -H "Authorization: Bearer YOUR_CRON_SECRET" http://localhost:3000/api/update-prices
+        0 20 * * * curl -X GET -H "Authorization: Bearer YOUR_CRON_SECRET" http://localhost:3000/api/update-prices
+        ```
+    *   **IMPORTANT:**
-    *   Replace the placeholder API endpoint with your chosen API's endpoint.
+        *   Replace `YOUR_CRON_SECRET` with the actual secret string you put in your `.env` file.
-    *   Adjust the data parsing logic to match the JSON response structure of your API.
-The current code includes comments and placeholders to guide you.
+        *   Ensure your Next.js application is running on port 3000 (as handled by Nginx).
+        *   Cron jobs run based on the server's system time.
+You may need to adjust the hours based on your server's timezone (e.g., if it's set to UTC).
+Use the `date` command on your EC2 instance to check its current time and timezone.

 ## Building for Production